braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/email_templates/stensul.md

 ## Integration

 Provide your Braze REST API key and cluster instance to your Stensul customer success team.
-Once provided, they will set up the initial integration for you.
+The team will then set up the initial integration for you.

 {% alert important %}
 This is a one-time setup and any exports in the future will automatically utilize this API key.